dgageot/dockercon16/README.md

 # 2 - Run the application with a dispatcher

 We are going to change the micro-service based architecture of our application without changing its code.
+That's neat!

 Our idea is to introduce an additional micro-service between the `web` and the `java` rest api.
 This new component is called the `words-dispatcher`.
-It's a go based web server that will later help dispatch word queries to multiple `words-java` backends.
+It's a Go based web server that will later help dispatch word queries to multiple `words-java` backends.